Chibej/HttpServerClientUI/README.md

      - Replace `<IP>` with the IP address (e.g., `192.168.1.167`) and `<port>` with the port number (e.g., `5000`).
      - This command grants permission for the application to bind to the specified IP and port.
 - After adding the URL reservation, try starting the server again.

-### Sending Messages

-- Enter a message body in the client’s input field and click 'Send' to transmit it to the connected server.
-- The server displays incoming messages with a timestamp in the 'Received' section.

-### Saving and Loading Configurations

-- Click 'Save' to store the current setup.
-- When the app starts, it automatically loads the last saved configuration.